Intercompany agreements: Types, benefits, and best practices

 1. Conduct a needs assessment

 Start by identifying all intercompany transactions that require formal documentation.
 Work with your business units to understand the nature, volume, and frequency of transactions and which regulatory requirements apply based on jurisdictions and transaction types.
-This assessment forms the foundation for developing agreements that match your actual business activities.
+Use it to develop agreements that match your actual business activities.

 2. Consult with stakeholders